Self-Correcting Quantum Computers: Conditions for self-correcting quantum memories

 \subsection{Resilience to noise}

 It is natural to expect that a self-protecting quantum memory will also be resilient, to some extent, to suddenly applied noise.
-This is interesting since it allows us to switch off the protecting Hamiltonian for short times, since the unprotected period is equivalent to a noisy process.
+This is interesting since it allows us to expose the memory to errors, which will be an unavoidable byproduct of performing encoded gates.
 As we shall show, as long as the amount of noise is below a threshold, we are safe.
-This threshold will reduce as we increase the temperature till it vanishes at the critical temperature.
+This threshold will reduce as we increase the temperature till it vanishes at the critical temperature, as schematically depicted on Fig. \ref{fig:crit_line}.
+For zero temperature, this is just the standard error threshold of the error correcting code.

-To fix ideas, let us consider a process $T_p$ in which each qubit undergoes a depolarizing channel characterized by an `error' probability $p$.
+To fix ideas, let us consider a process $\Lambda_p$ in which each qubit undergoes a depolarizing channel characterized by an `error' probability $p$.
 That is, any given operator $N$ is mapped in the Heisemberg picture to

 where the sum runs over a set of representants of $\mathcal P/iI$.
 We are under the error threshold when in the $L\rightarrow \infty$ limit for any given encoded operator $N$ we have

 But, setting $\eta:= \log((1-p)/p)$,